 Over the past 20 years, more than 85% of EMU students who completed EMU’s pre-medical program were accepted into medical school, compared to the national average of 49%.
 Acceptance rates for dental, veterinary medicine, and physical therapy schools are similar.
 Professors who are mentors and experts in their fields make a big difference.
 Our graduate program is based on the undergraduate model of preparing students for professional health science schools.

 Our faith-based approach and transdisciplinary studies make EMU’s program unique.
-We use natural science courses as our core curriculum, and students immerse themselves in the physical, social, psyche and spiritual dimensions of biomedicine.
+We use natural science courses as our core curriculum, and students immerse themselves in the physical, social, psychological and spiritual dimensions of biomedicine.

 Integrative seminars and practicums add real-world, practical experience to this broad foundation, and cross-discipline requirements in social science and theological ethics accent the intersection of faith and science.
 A cross-cultural course practicum challenges students to apply their biomedical learning in different cultural settings.

 And 1:1 attention and guidance from faculty mentors who are experts in their field help you excel and become prepared and confident members of the biomedical field.

 Within each of these tracks, the masters of arts degree is awarded upon completion of 48 approved graduate credit hours; certificate awarded on completion of 28 graduate credit hours.
 For more info, contact .